top of page

 KNEFE, KUNAFA, KONAFEH

 In the Middle East, no one really makes Knefe at home.
 There are so many places that make it in every city.
 It's a reason to go out!
 I have two favorite places in Amman, Jordan that I visit about three times a week when I'm there.
-The first and my favorite is Nafeeseh Sweets on the 7th Circle and the other is Habibah Sweets found all over Amman.
+The first and my favorite is Nafeeseh Sweets on the 7th Circle and the other is Aghati in Dabouq.
 Here, though, we have to make it at home because you cannot find it everywhere and when you do find it it just doesn't taste the same as back home.
-My family has made Knefe at home for years, like I grew up on this.
+My family has made Knefe at home for years like I grew up on this.
 When I learned to make this dessert, however, I didn't learn it from my family, but from my best friend.
 She taught me well and it was amazing, but my family didn't approve because they don't like all kinds of cheese.
 So, I changed the cheese mix and now they love it my way.

 Ingredients: